2024 Pacific typhoon season: Typhoon Bebinca (Ferdie)

 On September 5, the JTWC noted an area of atmospheric convection 208 nmi east-northeast of Kosrae.
 At 02:30 UTC on September 9, the JTWC issued a TCFA, noting that the system had become well-defined with formative banding in the eastern quadrants.
 A few hours later, both the JMA and the JTWC followed suit and upgraded the tropical depression, with the latter designating the system as 14W.
-On September 10, the depression intensified into a tropical storm and was named Bebinca by the JMA.
-By 06:00 PHT (10:00 UTC) on September 13, Bebinca had entered the PAR and was subsequently named Ferdie by the PAGASA, but just a few hours later, it exited the PAR.
+On September 10, the depression intensified into a tropical storm and was named Bebinca (2413) by the JMA.
+By 18:00 PHT (10:00 UTC) on September 13, Bebinca had entered the PAR and was subsequently named Ferdie by the PAGASA, but just a few hours later, it exited the PAR.
 The JMA reported that Bebinca reached its peak intensity at 00:00 UTC on September 15 with 10-minute sustained winds of 75 kn and a central pressure of 965 hPa, before eventually peaking at Category 1-equivalent intensity on the Saffir-Simpson scale with 1-minute sustained winds of 75 kn.
 On September 16, at around 07:30 CST, Bebinca made landfall in Lingang New City, Shanghai, China.
 Shortly after landfall, the JTWC discontinued warnings on the system.
 Inland, Bebinca quickly diminished to a severe tropical storm due to land interaction, with the JMA tracking the system until it was last noted on September 18.

-Bebinca became the second storm to hit China within a few weeks, following Typhoon Yagi's landfall on Hainan Island in the southern part of the country.
+Bebinca became the second storm to hit China within a few weeks, following Yagi's landfall on Hainan Island in the southern part of the country.
 At least 30,000 households lost power.
 Four homes were damaged, over 10,000 trees were damaged or uprooted and 53 hectares (132 acres) of farmland were flooded.
 In China, two people were killed, while one person was injured.
 The storm also left six people dead, eleven others injured and two people missing in the Philippines.